 Morning, Wednesday, 26th January 2022

-This conference will be an opportunity to discuss the Skills for Jobs White Paper and the Skills and Post-16 Education Bill and their implications for the careers landscape in England.
+This conference will be an opportunity to discuss the Skills and Post-16 Education Bill as it progresses through Parliament and the Skills for Jobs White Paper, as well as their implications for the careers landscape in England.

 Sessions in the agenda look at:

-- policy priorities and key issues - improving clarity for job-seekers, developing a coherent and joined-up system, and the organisation and alignment of bodies involved in careers advice and guidance
+- policy priorities and key issues - improving clarity for job-seekers, developing a coherent and joined-up system, as well as the organisation and alignment of bodies involved in careers advice and guidance

 - developing a long-term careers strategy - organisation and governance, coordinating local and national delivery and wider policy, and increasing employer involvement